IEC 60904-9:2020 Standard for Solar Simulators

 Innovations in Optics’ Model 6000B-100 LED Solar Simulator achieves a spectral coverage of 79% and a spectral deviation of 50%.

-Note that, because of the absence of irradiation in the 900 nm – 1100 nm range, they should not claim to achieve Class A spectral match (even with the older standards), even if their intended application is for devices whose responsivities do not extend beyond 900 nm.
+Note that because irradiation is absent in the 900 nm—1100 nm range, they should not claim to achieve a Class A spectral match (even with the older standards), even if their intended application is for devices whose responsivities do not extend beyond 900 nm.

 This solar simulator’s lower spectral coverage is a result of the large gap between 900 nm and 1100 nm, as well as the blue illumination only really starting closer to 450 nm rather than 400 nm.
 The spectral deviation is high because high-powered LEDs are used to contribute most of the irradiance, leaving large gaps around 700 nm and 780 nm in addition to the regions that are simply uncovered.